help for carers

 - Ask open questions like “What would help right now?” or “Is there anything you want me to know?”

 You may feel that it is more important for the person in your care to receive care and support and that you do not need support for yourself.
-However, research has shown that carers may feel isolated or have poor mental and physical health themselves.
-It is important that you seek support for yourself.
+However, research has shown that carers may feel isolated or have poor mental and physical health themselves, Knowing your rightful entitlement as a carer is important.

 The Carers (Scotland) Act 2016 guarantees specific rights to carers, including access to support services.
 Understanding these rights can help ensure that your needs as a carer are met.
 Among their many rights under the act, carers are entitled to: